Laing O’Rourke Anti-Slavery and Human Trafficking Statement for Financial Year 20/21

 On-site operatives are provided with a ‘tool-box talk’ covering the key elements of the Code to ensure we drive responsible and ethical behaviour into our delivery activities at site level.

 Our on-boarding process also includes a requirement for all new employees to read Laing O'Rourke's Modern Slavery Statement.

 If anyone feels that a breach of the Code may be taking place, they are encouraged to raise it.
-Raising a concern may be via a line manager or supervisor, through appointed trained Compliance Officers or through our dedicated, confidential whistle-blowing hotline which is independently run with trained operators available 24/7.
+Raising a concern may be done via a line manager or supervisor, through appointed trained Compliance Officers or through our dedicated, confidential whistle-blowing hotline which is independently run with trained operators available 24/7.

-The Code outlines our commitment to upholding the human rights of all those who work with us and sets our compliance with international conventions regarding human rights and enforced or child labour.
+The Code outlines our commitment to upholding the human rights of all those who work with us and sets out our compliance with international conventions regarding human rights and enforced or child labour.